Information for Guests With Special Medical Needs

-- Be carried in an approved Air Liquide OxyCare travel pack, BOC OxyCare travel pack or BOC Carry Bag (MEDS for size B cylinder or MEDM for size A, C or CD cylinders) , which must contain a restraint strap to secure the bottle to the aircraft.
+- Be carried in an approved Air Liquide OxyCare travel pack, BOC OxyCare travel pack or BOC Carry Bag, which must contain a restraint strap to secure the bottle to the aircraft.

 - Have proof of inspection testing; either a stamp or placard on the oxygen cylinder neck area, or with a test document accompanying the oxygen cylinder.

 Some companies do not allow hired oxygen cylinders to be taken out of the country.
 Some companies also do not allow their cylinders to be re-filled by another company, or in another country.
 In the latter case, guests may need to supply enough oxygen for the return flight.
 Extra oxygen tanks for the return flight must be carried as checked baggage.